 AU Race Rule (4.05) paragraph 3 as well as "NOTE" in

-(4.05) Dec 2011In the event that
+(4.05) Dec 2011In

-as a "B","C" or special race etc.; they
+additional race such as a "B","C" or special

-shipping of those races.
+and shipping of those races.
 NOV 2012

-4.03 Partnerships General, Family,
+4.03 Partnerships General, Family, Juniors

 A. Allowing any

 kind of partnership(s), General, Family or Juniors, is strictly

 determined by the highest level of an *AU Chartered

-Only one shipping limit shall be flown
+Only one shipping limit shall be flown from one postal

-Chartered Combine or other AU Chartered Organizations competing membership vote to
+other AU Chartered Organizations competing membership vote to

 allow a higher shipping limit.
 Voting should be done before each

 series of the race season.

 Chartered Organizations may also determine how the shipping

 limit is divided up among the partnerships.

 A Partnership is equivalent to one vote, regardless of the

 size of the partnership.
 A change from this standard is a

 decision a club must make before the race series starts.

 B. If more than

 one loft partnership (per location) is allowed by the club or

 will determine how many maximum loft partnerships can be flown

 from one location.
 The Club shall determine how long a

 partnership must stay in effect to be a valid partnership.

 partnership for just the YB series of races.
 A club may require

 the partnership to remain together for both the YB and OB

 series.
 Specifics of the partnership shall be up to the club.
 A

 season is defined as both the YB and OB series of races for the

 and Junior flyers must have a separate list of birds; each

 competitor must pay all dues (club, state, national, etc.).
 Each

 competitor must pay shipping for each team.
 8

 Birds from Partnerships or Junior flyers not finishing the

 remainder of the series, YB or OB.
 Those birds may be

 redistributed for the next series of races.

 D. It is also a